Nuralla1/jusan-auth-task/README.md

-# Jusan Auth Task v.2.0
+# Jusan Auth Task v.3.0

 ## Description

-This is v.2 of Auth Task.
-We saving validation from previous version of the task, but this version implementing client side rendering.
-So the result of task-2 is SPA.
-More than that in this version after autharization client will access main page with posts and he/she will be allowed to add posts to the forum.
+This is v.3 of Auth Task.
+This version is written in TypeScript and aslo it has one more page that allows user to change his profile info.

 ## Available Scripts